Top 10 Tips to Ensure a Safe Environment of Care for Detox Patients

 To ensure a therapeutic, safe environment of care and a positive detox experience for the patient, the hospital should put proactive measures in place.
 If your healthcare facility is providing or plans to provide this type of service, consider these recommendations:

-- Ensure medications are secure from unauthorized access to narcotics/sedatives etc.
+- Secure Medications: It’s important to ensure all medications are secure from unauthorized access to narcotics, sedatives, and other addictive substances.

-- Have a hospital policy and process in place to limit any contraband from entering the facility.
+- Control Contraband: Have a hospital policy and process in place to limit entering materials including any contraband that could compromise your detox environment.

-- Allow family members to visit but encourage limited visitation to promote rest and minimization of withdrawal symptoms.
-Request that visitors do not bring in any personal items such as a purse, bag, etc. when visiting the patient.
+- Manage Visitation: You can allow family members to visit, but encourage limited visitation to promote rest and minimization of withdrawal symptoms.
+Request that visitors do not bring in any personal items such as a purse or bag when visiting the patient.
 This would limit the chance of families bringing in items that could prevent the patient from having a successful detox experience.

-- Provide a comforting visitation area on the same floor where patients/visitors/families can visit out in the open instead of in the patient’s room.
-This would allow the patient to have a change of scenery during their detox experience instead of staying in the hospital room all the time and it allows the staff to observe the visitation setting.
+- Monitor Visitation: By providing a comforting visitation area where patients, visitors, and family members can visit out in the open instead of in the patient’s room, you can observe the patient during these encounters to ensure nothing interferes with their recovery.
+This also would allow the patient to have a change of scenery during their detox experience instead of staying in the hospital room all the time.

-- Ensure all staff is trained in identifying and de-escalating violence techniques in the event the patient experiences agitation or aggression during the detox process.
+- Invest in Violence Intervention Training: Ensure all staff is trained in identifying and de-escalating violence techniques in the event the patient experiences agitation or aggression during the detox process.

-- Follow the hospital’s smoking policy.
-If the hospital does not allow smoking and the patient request to smoke, contact the physician for orders to provide other measures to address their smoking needs.
+- Enforce Smoking Policies: If the hospital does not allow smoking and the patient requests to smoke, contact the physician for orders to provide other measures to address their smoking needs.

-- Encourage staff to keep hallways and rooms free of trip/fall hazards.
+- Maintain Safe Walkways: Encourage staff to keep hallways and rooms free of any slip, trip, or fall hazards.

-- Ensure all hospital policies are adhered to concerning the safety and security of all patients, visitors, and staff.
+- Uphold Hospital Safety Regulations: Ensure all hospital policies are adhered to concerning the safety and security of all patients, visitors, and staff.
 Have security conduct rounds on the unit as an extra level of security for all patients.

 By proactively implementing the measures listed above, the organization would be promoting a safe and secure environment of care for patients.